purduesigbots/pros-docs/content/known-issues.md

 title: Known Issues
 ---

+If you're running into issues, the first thing you should do is check whether you are running the very latest version of PROS.
+To do so with Atom, you will need to open the PROS Welcome Page.
+If it's not already open, you can open it by toggling the Command Palette (`Ctrl`+`Shift`+`P` or `⌘`+`SHIFT`+`P`) and searching for the pros welcome page
+{{< figure src="/images/atom/open-welcome.png" >}}

+With the PROS screen welcome, you can see what version you're running.
+If you've kept the PROS plugin up to date, you will get a notification to upgrade PROS if there
+{{< figure src="/images/atom/welcome-page-updater-split.png">}}

 ## Cannot find libstdc++.a
 On Ubuntu 14.04 it is a [known bug](https://bugs.launchpad.net/ubuntu/+source/gcc-arm-none-eabi/+bug/1293024) that libstdc++-arm-none-eabi-newlib package is missing from the repositories and fails to install with arm-none-eabi-gcc.
 This can lead to the following error when trying to compile your PROS project:
 {{< figure src="/img/ubuntu-error.png" >}}